Membership Magic: A No-Nonsense Guide to Creating Loyalty Programs for Malaysian Small Businesses

 The foundation of any membership program is its reward system - how customers earn points when they spend with you.
 Most Malaysian businesses follow a straightforward structure, but your specific approach should align with your margins and business model.

-Big Pharmacy, for example, gives customers 1 BIG Point for every RM1 spent, with points calculated based on the rounded total amount in a single receipt.
-Grab takes a tiered approach, giving regular members 1.5 points for every RM1, Gold members 2.25 points, and Platinum members 3 points per RM1.
+Big Pharmacy, for example, gives customers 1 BIG Point for every RM1 spent, with points calculated based on the rounded total amount in a single receipt2.
+Grab takes a tiered approach, giving regular members 1.5 points for every RM1, Gold members 2.25 points, and Platinum members 3 points per RM16.

 For small businesses, simplicity is key.
 A straightforward “X points per RM1” system is easiest for customers to understand and for your staff to communicate.
 Consider these practical approaches: